akshayDev17/DEVELOPER-NOTES/GO-trivia/README.md

 2. **Static Typing**
    1. compiler not just works on compiling the code successfully but also ensures on type conversions and compatibility.
    2. Because of this feature Go avoid all those problems which we face in dynamically typed languages.
+   3. not mandatory, hence is a feature rather than being a disadvantage
 3. **Testing Support:**
    1. Go provides us the unit testing features by itself i.e., a simple mechanism to write your unit test parallel with your code because of this you can understand you code coverage by your own tests.
    2. And that can be easily used in generating your code documentation as an example.